tgross/devopsdaysmsp2018/content/_index.md

 {{% fragment %}}![in_X_lines](img/in_X_lines_07.png){{% /fragment %}}

 {{% note %}}
-most users of ML treat the models as binary blobs. a black box into which numbers go and decisions come out. "easy machine learning in 100 lines of Python!"
+what also makes ML and IoT especially problematic is that their inherent complexity is not being respected, only their results. amateurish engineering: "easy machine learning in 100 lines of Python!". maybe ML tools are reasonably well-understood by the elite developers of the best organizations, but *many* users of ML treat the tools as magic and the models as binary blobs: a black box into which numbers go and decisions come out.
 {{% /note %}}

 ---